flyteorg/flyte/rsts/community/contribute.rst

    git clone https://github.com/flyteorg/flyte.git
    cd flyte

-   # Step2: Build a single binary that bundles all the backends (flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server.
+   # Step2: Build a single binary that bundles all the Flyte components.
-   # The versions of flyteidl, flyteadmin, flyteplugins, and flytepropeller used to build the single binary are defined in `go.mod`.
+   # The version of each component/library used to build the single binary are defined in `go.mod`.
    sudo apt-get -y install jq # You may need to install jq go mod tidy make compile